bjukovic/Hangman/README.md

 ### C#

 - **.NET SDK**: Install the [.NET SDK](https://dotnet.microsoft.com/download) for your platform to build and run the C# version of Hangman.
 This game is compatible with .NET Core 3.1 or later.
+- In the terminal you should verify the installation
+- Run the console application

 ### Python